Skip to content

 api_endpoint = DFF.ENV('api_endpoint')

-GET Simplified Form Supported Strings Only Not Supported Not Supported Not Supported
+GET Simplified Form Supported Only Strings Not Supported Not Supported Not Supported

-POST Simplified Form Supported Strings Only Not Supported Supported Supported
+POST Simplified Form Supported Only Strings Not Supported Supported Supported

-Assume the existence of the following function:
+Assume the following function exists:

 Python